zenstruck/foundry/docs/index.rst

 .. note::

-    ``getDefaults()`` is called everytime a factory is instantiated (even if you don't end up creating it.
+    ``getDefaults()`` is called everytime a factory is instantiated (even if you don't end up creating it).
 If you have a value for one of your attributes that has side effects (ie creating a file or fetching a random existing entity from another factory), you can wrap the value in a ``LazyValue``.
 This ensures the value is only calculated when/if it's needed.